jherreragt/standard/standard/docs/en/getting_started/contracting_process.md

 Version 1.0 of the OCDS schema is optimised for procurement-type contracts.

-However, using extensions OCDS can also be used to model other kinds contracting process.
+However, using extensions OCDS can also be used to model other types of contracting process.

 [Contact the helpdesk](../support/index.md) for support to model your contracting processes using OCDS.